Information about source points of anthropogenic radioactivity

 | Index | Introduction | Guide | Accidents | Definitions | Radionuclides | Protection Guidelines | Plumes | Baseline Data | Dietary Intake | Chernobyl | Source Points | Maine Yankee | Links | Bibliography | Alerts | Sponsor |

-The Davistown Museum, Box 144, Hulls Cove, ME 04664
+The Davistown Museum, Box 144, Hulls Cove, ME 04664 Or see our fundraising information.
+Thank you! |

-SECTION 7: PLUME PULSE PATHWAYS
+SECTION 7: PLUME PULSE PATHWAYSTable of Contents:

-1. Introduction
+1. Introduction |

 The first atomic explosion at Alamogordo, New Mexico at 5:29 A.M., July 16, 1945, ushered in an era of the systemic release of biologically significant radionuclides from anthropogenic sources.
 Those who created these devices of destruction never imagined the silent efficiency or the hemispheric thoroughness of the biogeochemical cycling which now make these effluents available to all the inhabitants of the biosphere.